ucdavis/ecs132/Blog.md

 **Spring 2023**

+**May 22, 1255:**

+For this week's quizzes, know the "d,p,q,r" functions backwards and forwards.
+Know not only their call forms but also how to use them to solve problems.
+Make up your own problems as practice!

 **May 21, 1720:**

 Thanks to an alert student, I just corrected a typo in Problem 3.
 Only one new call (or none) can arrive in any epoch.